 Man in the middle attack (MITM)

 Mobile devices have become more attractive targets for attackers in both personal and professional lives.
 Because all communication takes place on the attacker’s network, they can listen in on or intercept your conversations.
-When you connect your device to an insecure wifi network, you risk becoming a victim attack victim.
+When you connect your device to an insecure wifi network, you risk becoming a attack victim.

 Unfortunately, consumers can only see the alert and warning on PCs and desktops, as the mobile screen is too small to validate the URL in the browser.